mod-audio/mod-live-usb/README.md

 This is a project to create a live-usb ISO for MOD.
 It bundles all the MOD stuff in a special container, so their contents match what the regular MOD units have.
-[ArchLinux](https://archlinux.org/) with a realtime kernel is used as the base system, with a custom welcome screen running directly on the linux framebuffer.
+[ArchLinux](https://archlinux.org/) with a realtime kernel is used as the base system, with a custom welcome screen running straight after boot.

 When booted up you will be presented with a list of audio interfaces/devices, just pick one and enjoy!
 It will pretty much work like a MOD device, with its plugins and pedalboards, except using your own PC. :)